 Hot Toddy Recipe

 Now here's a drink I rarely make.
-A Hot Toddy has only been ordered three times in over 20 years at the restaurant and I only make one occasionally at home.
+A Hot Toddy has only been ordered a couple of dozen times in over 30 years at the restaurant and I only make one occasionally at home.
 Why?
-Because a lot of people simply do not like thid beverage.
+Because a lot of people simply like other beverage choices.

-I will make one for myself or my husband if either of us feel a cold coming on.
-But for pure pleasure, I certainly would choose, and most people agree, a different drink.
+I will make one for myself or my husband if either of us feels a cold coming on.
+But for pure pleasure, I would probably choose a different drink.

 I am not certain, but what I do know is after I have one I am asleep almost before my head hits the pillow.